vitaliiboiko360/notjs/docs/index.md

 - `lastIndexOf(searchElement, `_`fromIndex`_`)` returns last index of `searchElement` in the array. or `-1` if `searchElement` no found.
 - `keys()` returns object iterator, which iterates over array's element indices.
 In sparce arrays, empty slots still iterated.
 - `some(compareFn: (element, index, array)=>Boolean, `_`thisArg`_`)` returns `true` if a `compareFn` returned `true` for an array element.
 Returns `false` if `compareFn` returned `false` for each array element.
+- `values()` returns array iterator object that iterates the value of each element in the array.

 **Change/Mutatate/Update:**